sarafg11/pytorch-unet/README.md

 # pytorch_unet

-Implementation of a U-Net architecture using Pytorch To test the net you can clone or copy this repository and then, once inside the folder, run:
+Implementation of a U-Net architecture using Pytorch.
+To test the net you can clone or copy this repository and then, once inside the folder, run:
 ```
 rm tmp/output.txt;python unet.py>tmp/output.txt